MSUDataAnalytics/Archive/assets/FAQ.md

     - Concretely, this requires one of the two following options:
       1. At least one member of the group **presents from a slide deck** (preferably as a PDF; alternatively as either a `Powerpoint` or `Presentation` file).
 If your group chooses this option, presentations will be 10 minutes in duration (preferrably, within about 30 seconds on either side of that time).
 This is hard: you will need to be able to quickly and clearly present a few results.
       - Whether or not a given person presents (or does not present) will not affect their grade if this alternative is chosen.
 Accordingly, groups should divide their work to capitalize on the skills of the members.
-      2. The group **writes a memo**---less than 5 pages---which describes their data, analyses, and results.
+      2. The group **writes a memo**---approximately 5 pages---which describes their data, analyses, and results.
 This must be clear and easy to understand for a non-expert in your field.
+Figures and tables do not apply to the page limit.

 [^6]: This exercise provides you with an opportunity to identify your marketable skills and to practice them.
 I encourage those who will be looking for jobs soon to take this exercise seriously.